East African Community: Somalia's accession

 Representatives of Somalia applied for membership in the EAC in March 2012.
 The application was considered by the EAC Heads of State in December 2012, which requested that the EAC Council work with Somalia to verify their application.
 In February 2015, the EAC again deliberated on the matter but deferred a decision as verification had not yet started nor had preparations with the Somali government been finalised.
 During the 22nd Ordinary EAC Heads of State Summit on 22 July 2022, the EAC Heads of State, noted that the verification process for Somalia to join the community needs to be completed expeditiously.
 In 2023, East African Community (EAC) Secretary-General Peter Mathuki said Somalia had made a critical step towards becoming the eighth member of the bloc, with negotiations on admission set to last from 22 August to 5 September.
 Somalia was formally invited to join on 24 November 2023 during the 23rd ordinary summit of the heads of state, following a five-hour closed-door meeting.
 The treaty of accession was signed on 15 December 2023 at the presidential residence in Kampala, Uganda, with Somalia having 6 months to complete its ratification of the treaty after which it would officially become a member.
 On February 10, 2024, Somalia's Parliament endorsed the treaty of accession.
 Somalia deposited its instruments of ratification on 4 March 2024, thus becoming the eighth member of the organisation.

+During this period, only Kenya and Tanzania did not have recurring arrears in re budget contribution.
+Reasons for these arrears are primarily due to two factors: Failure to enforce contributions via sanctions outlined in the treaty, and that member states's contributions to the budget were equal despite their varying sizes and GDPs.
+The budget for financial year 2024/25 was US$112.98 million, a 8.7% increase from the last financial year, and the majority of the increase attributed to Somalia's accession.

+At the 23rd Ordinary summit in 2023, they agreed on a new financing model in which 65% of the budget is contributed to equally, while the remaining 35% is contributed to on the basis of each member states' respective average nominal GDP in the past five years as assessed by the World Bank.
+The ratio of the contributions has since changed to be 50/50.
+Somalia's share of the contribution is now US$5.8 million, down from the US$7.8 contribution it owed in the old scheme.